volodymyrhudyma/blog/content/blog/top-ten-tools-i-use-daily-as-a-react-developer.md

 It allows you to write action creators that **return a function instead of an action**.

-The Thunk can be used to delay an action execution or execute specific actions only when a certain condition is met.
+The Thunk can be used to delay an action execution or to execute certain actions only when a certain condition is met.

 #### Redux Saga

-[Redux Saga](https://redux-saga.js.org/) is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.
+[Redux Saga](https://redux-saga.js.org/) is a library that aims to make application side-effects (i.e., asynchronous things like data fetches and impure things like accessing the browser cache) easier to manage, more efficient to run, easy to test, and better at handling failures.

-Saga represents a single thread in your application that is responsible only for handling side-effects.
+Saga represents a single thread in your application, responsible only for handling side-effects.

-To read more about Redux Thunk and Redux Saga refer to [this article](/2020-07-25-redux-thunk-vs-redux-saga-the-differences/).
+For more information about Redux Thunk and Redux Saga, see [this article](/2020-07-25-redux-thunk-vs-redux-saga-the-differences/).

 ## Redux Dev Tools

-[Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) is a Chrome DevTools extension that helps in debugging the application's state.
+[Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) is a Chrome DevTools extension that helps to debug the application's state.

 ![Redux DevTools](/img/screenshot-2020-12-15-at-18.02.22.png "Redux DevTools")

 It allows to:

-* Trace all dispatched actions and all their payload
+* Track all dispatched actions and their payload
-* Time travel through all states of an application, so we can see what was going before the state reached the given point
+* Time travel through all states of an application, so we can see what was going on before the state was reached at the given point
-* Dispatch a custom action without implementing it in the code
+* Dispatch a custom action without implementing it in code
 * Monitor only desired actions
 * Persist store on page reload
 * And much more

-Make sure to install this extension and configure it to be used with the current project.
-Find out how to do it [here](https://github.com/zalmoxisus/redux-devtools-extension#1-with-redux).
+Make sure to install this extension and configure it for use with the current project.

+You can learn how to do that [here](https://github.com/zalmoxisus/redux-devtools-extension#1-with-redux).

 ## Jest / Enzyme